viewone/wp-cli-environment/README.md

 wp production core download
 ```

 WP-CLI will download WordPress using settings in `wp-cli.production.yml` file.
 Not so impressive.
-WP-CLI-Enviroment is design to work with multiple `wp-cli.yml` files so now create `wp-cli.developemnt.yml` file in `config` directory with content.
+WP-CLI-Environment is design to work with multiple `wp-cli.yml` files so now create `wp-cli.developemnt.yml` file in `config` directory with content.

 ```
 path: ../